operator-framework/community/GOVERNANCE.md

    Framework.
 The vote will be conducted by the OF Election Officials and calculated by the Condorcet Method.

 If individuals are nominated to be Subproject Representative, the Subproject elections will be calculated in a random order.
 No individual can hold more than one seat on the Steering Committee.

 ### Steering Committee Bootstrapping

 Upon ratification of this document, the 7 elected Chairs of the Operator Framework will become the Steering Committee for a period of one year, afterwards Steering Committee elections will proceed as outlined in this document.

 ## Governance Amendments

-The Operator Framework Community may adopt or amend its Governing Documents according to the following process:
+The Operator Framework Community may adopt or amend its Governance Docuements (`GOVERNANCE.md` and `contributor-ladder.md`) according to the following process:

 1. Propose a change by opening an issue in the community, and if there seems to be general agreement, open a pull request to this document.